GSS-Cogs/cmd-trade/README.md

 At this point your browser should pop open a "jupyer notebook" - this is just an in-browser IDE, with executable code blocks.
 Once it has, just click on makeV4_trade.

 From there, just follow the instuctions in the notebook (which is pretty much "press play").
-To preview this you can just click into makeV4_trade.ipynb above.
+To preview this now you can just click into makeV4_trade.ipynb above.

 # Test Data